 Instructions to the editor: please add the following sentence to Line 47, Page 97 in the subclause 11.21.18.6.6 Threshold-based reporting phase in D0.3 as shown below:

-The CSI variation threshold for each sensing responder to be compared with the CSI variation value is determined by the sensing initiator, and is transmitted to each sensing responder within a TBD frame.
+The CSI variation threshold for each sensing responder to be compared with the CSI variation value is determined by the sensing initiator, and is transmitted to each sensing responder within a Sensing Measurement Setup Request frame.
 Different sensing responders may have different threshold values set by the sensing initiator.

 SP